Achieving equitable representation of Victorian women barristers in commercial litigation

 The workshop identified four areas where action could be taken to support real change.
 These areas included:

-If you would like to convene an internal workshop within your firm/organisation the Faciliators Guide may be of assistance to you.
+If you would like to convene an internal workshop within your firm/organisation the Facilitators Guide may be of assistance to you.

 On 20 May 2015, a second workshop was convened to identify high impact actions that could produce a significant change over three to five years.

-The Charter of Commitment (link to above) was formulated based on the discussions and ideas for action expressed at these workshops.
+The Charter of Commitment was formulated based on the discussions and ideas for action expressed at these workshops.

-For further information about the initiative, click here to view the public statement of the Equitable Briefing Initiative.
+For further information about the initiative, view the public statement of the Equitable Briefing Initiative below.

 If you would like any further information or would like to sign up to this initiative please contact Vicky Totikidis in the Strategic Projects and Policy Unit at the Victorian Equal Opportunity and Human Rights Commission at: Vicky.Totikidis@veohrc.vic.gov.au or Phone: (03) 9032 3476.